You are considering filing for Chapter 7 bankruptcy or Chapter 13 bankruptcy in Ontario. Bankruptcy is a common debt relief choice.

 Filing a Chapter 13 bankruptcy in Ontario may be a bit more intensive, so you may consider a Chapter 13 bankruptcy that is closer to you.
 That said, with the internet and the pandemic, many of the meetings are now online and you can generally submit your documentation online as well.

 Regardless, you can use the table below to find a Chapter 13 bankruptcy lawyer in or near Ontario.
+Also, the fees are just estimates, and may not be reflective of the actual cost of the attorney fees.

 Fill out your information for the local attorney.
 Please note that the attorney selected may not be the one which contacts you.